Stellar initial mass function in the 100-pc solar neighbourhood: Introduction

 As a prerequisite, it is essential to establish a method capable of accurately measuring the stellar IMF of field stars in the Milky Way (MW).
-Stellar samples from the solar neighbourhood are part of the field stars of the MW, and also are a golden sample for investigating the IMF of brown dwarfs and low-mass stars.
-In the solar neighbourhood, we can acquire the highest-quality photometric, trigonometric parallax, and spectroscopic measurements.
-Precise measurement and detailed analysis of the stellar IMF in the solar neighbourhood can serve as a bridge to regions such as the overall Milky Way, star-forming regions, the Galactic center, star clusters, and external galaxies.
+Stellar samples from the solar neighbourhood constitute a subset of the MW's field stars and provide an excellent sample for investigating the IMF of brown dwarfs and low-mass stars.
+In the solar neighbourhood, we can obtain the highest-quality photometric, trigonometric parallax, and spectroscopic measurements.
+Precise measurement and detailed analysis of the stellar IMF in the solar neighbourhood can serve as a bridge to other regions, including the broader Milky Way, star-forming regions, the Galactic centre, star clusters, and external galaxies.